How often should you replace your roof?

-We have homeowners asking us all the time, “How often should I replace my roof?”
-The short answer, “it depends.”
+We have homeowners asking us all the time and the short answer, “it depends.”
 As much as we’d like to think our roof will last forever, that’s just not the case in most instances.
-And many factors dictate when it’s time to stop repairing your roof and go for a total roof replacement.
+Many factors dictate when it’s time to stop repairing your roof and go for a total roof replacement.
 This guide will help you determine when to replace your roof and how to go about maintaining your new roof in the future.

 How Long Should a Roof Last?